x21179930/final-project-keylogger/README.md

 ## Installation
 1. Download the source code from GitHub
 2. Install the required dependencies, a requirements.txt file has been added to github for ease of installation
+3. Download the requirements.txt file.
+3. Open a terminal window and navigate to the directory containing the requirements.txt file.
+4. Run the command `pip install -r requirements.txt` to install the required packages.
-3. Run the gui.py file
+5. 4.
+Run the gui.py file

 ## Usage
 The application has a simple GUI with three buttons: Start Logging, Stop Logging, and Search Logs.